HEX Minutes 10/24/2024October 24, 2024

 MS. TAYLOR: This one?

 HEARING EXAMINER DICKMAN: Yes, ma'am.
-This one
+This one is fine.

 MS. TAYLOR: This one, okay.